JourneyCodesAyush/PDF-Toolkit/README.md

 ## 📚 Developer Notes (Optional Read)

-- How to use Python's `PyPDF2` library to manipulate PDF files (merge, split, extract pages).
+-  Manipulating PDFs using Python's `PyPDF2` (merge, split, extract pages)
-- Using Python's `os` module for file system operations like checking file existence and renaming.
+-  File system handling with Python's `os` module
-- Basics of building a GUI application using Tkinter.
+-  Using `pytest` for testing, with shared `fixtures` in `conftest.py`
+-  Creating and auto-cleaning temporary directories with `tempfile`
+-  Building GUIs with Tkinter (layouts, event handling)
-- Implementing proper error handling and logging to make the app robust.
+-  Implementing robust error handling and logging
+-  Writing modular, well-documented Python code
-- Working with Git for version control and managing branches.
+-  Using Git for version control, branching, and collaboration
-- Writing clean, modular code with docstrings and meaningful comments.
-- Writing effective README documentation to make the project user-friendly.
+-  Writing effective, structured documentation like this README